Robbel121/Ethernet-Packet-Processor/README.md

 ## Simulation

 All modules include SystemVerilog smoke tests written without UVM.
 Tests use a self-checking scoreboard with $error reports.
+Be sure to remove the (*mark debug*) commands in top.sv since those are meant for the ILA.

 To run a simulation in Vivado:
 1. Add the module source and its corresponding tb_ file to your project